 6. Create another virtual machine using the snapshot

-7. Log in to this new VM and verify it has the test files created in original VM
+7. Log in to this new Azure windows virtual machine and verify it has the test files created in original VM.

 Let’s start the configuration process by creating a new resource group.

 1. Launch PowerShell console and connect to Azure using Connect-AzAccount as Global Administrator

 2. Then create a new resource group using,